ShaynaHuang0120/2022Spring_Finals/Final Report.md

 #### 2.1.3.
 Hypothesis: Evenly distributed pit stops give better race results

 To learn about the differences in the distributions of the pit stops of different position rankings, we first divide the dataset into two categories: high ranking and low ranking.
-The high ranking data are those with position order higher than 6, while the low ranking data are the rest, i.e. all the data below rank 5.
-To balance the cardinality of the two dataset, we resample the lower ranking data to the size of the high ranking data.
-And then, we plot them with histograms like we did for the Hypothesis 2, and here are what we got.
+The high ranking data are those with a position order higher than 6, while the low ranking data are the rest, i.e. all the data below rank 5.
+To balance the cardinality of the two datasets, we resample the lower ranking data to the size of the high-ranking data.
+And then, we plot them with histograms as we did for Hypothesis 2, and here is what we got.

 #### Total Pit Stop = 1
 ##### no. 1 pit stop